Victoria Derbyshire

-Victoria Antoinette Derbyshire (born 2 October 1968) is a British journalist, newsreader and broadcaster.
-Her eponymous current affairs and debate programme was broadcast on BBC Two and the BBC News Channel from 2015 until March 2020.
-She has also presented Newsnight and Panorama for the BBC.
+Victoria Antoinette Derbyshire (born 2 October 1968) is a British journalist and broadcaster.
+Her eponymous current affairs and debate programme was broadcast on BBC Two and the BBC News channel from 2015 until March 2020.
+She currently presents Newsnight and has also presented Panorama for BBC Television, and the weekday morning news, current affairs and interview programme on BBC Radio 5 Live.

 Derbyshire was one of eight women to appear in ITV's The Real Full Monty: Ladies Night, an entertainment documentary to raise awareness of breast cancer.
-She previously presented the morning news, current affairs and interview programme on BBC Radio 5 Live between 10 am and 12 noon each weekday.
-She left at the same time as fellow 5 Live broadcasters Richard Bacon and Shelagh Fogarty.

 Early life

 Derbyshire was born 2 October 1968 at Fairfield General Hospital in Bury, Lancashire, to Pauline and Anthony Derbyshire, but moved to Littleborough as a child.
 She attended Bury Grammar School for Girls, an independent school, before studying English language and literature at the University of Liverpool.
 Afterwards, she attended a postgraduate diploma course in radio and TV journalism at Preston Polytechnic (now the University of Lancashire).
 She has said that her father Anthony physically abused her, her mother, and her younger brother and sister.
 Derbyshire's mother eventually walked out, leaving with the three children; Victoria was 16 and never saw her father again.
 She talked about these events during an edition of the BBC's Panorama which she presented on domestic abuse during the COVID-19 lockdown in August 2020.
 When she was 17, she had a summer job at a furniture factory, which she has described as the worst job in her life.